-Reboot the system.
-When the welcome screen appears press the key that corresponds with the option Boot Environments.
-In the picture below, the key to select the Boot Environments option is 7.
+When the welcome screen appears, press the key that corresponds with the option Boot Environments (usually 7).

-The Boot Environments options doesn’t appear when there are no extra boot environments on the system.
+The Boot Environments options does not appear when no additional boot environments are present.

-After selecting the Boot Environment option, choose the new boot environment to activate.
-Press the corresponding key for the Active: option.
-In the picture below, the key is 2.
+Choose the new boot environment to activate byt pressing the key for the Active: option.

 Press the key to cycle through existing boot environments.
-When the desired boot environment is selected, press Backspace to return to the welcome menu.
-Then, press 4 to reboot the system.
-When the system reboots, it will boot into the selected boot environment.
+When you select the desired boot environment, press Backspace to return to the welcome menu, then press 4 to reboot the system.